U.S. Relations With Togo

 Bilateral Economic Relations

-Togo has a market-oriented economy, and the country is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-Togo hosted the 2017 Africa Growth and Opportunity Act Forum.
-The United States has a significant trade surplus with Togo.
+The U.S. has a significant trade surplus with Togo.
 U.S. exports to Togo include fuel oil, vehicles, petroleum products, machinery, and food products, while U.S. imports from Togo include cocoa and coffee.
 Togo's export processing zone, established with U.S. Government support, has attracted private investors interested in manufacturing, pharmaceuticals, cosmetics, and food processing, primarily for the export market.
-A 100-megawatt power plant is among the largest electricity investments in Togo and one of the largest single private U.S. investments in West Africa.
-The two countries have signed a treaty on investment and economic relations.
-The United States also has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Togo is a member.
-Togo is working with the United States and other development partners to improve the investment climate and commercial infrastructure.
+Togo is working with the U.S. and other development partners to improve the investment climate and commercial infrastructure.
 Togo has the deepest port on the west coast of Africa.
 The government is working to expand the port and road network to make Togo a better option for regional transshipment.